Landmine Shoulder Press: Muscle Worked, Benefits, Form

 In this post, we cover everything you need to know about:

-• What is landmine shoulder press
+• What is the landmine shoulder press?

 • Benefits of using a landmine

-• How to do it safely and effectively.
+• How to do it properly.

 What is the Landmine Shoulder Press?

-The landmine shoulder press is a shoulder exercise that will significantly strengthen your upper body.
 The exercise primarily targets the shoulders, chest, and triceps muscles, and also engages the core, back, and legs to provide stability throughout the movement.

 The landmine shoulder press is a compound exercise that engages multiple muscle groups throughout the body.